ToastNumber/puzzle-solver/README.md

 This program can be used to generate a solution to sliding puzzles, such as the 15 puzzle.
 It can be controlled from the command line.
 The solutions generated are not optimal.

 ##Usage
+1. Compile the source files into a `bin/puzzlesolver` folder.
+2. Navigate into `bin` folder.
-Compile the files in the src folder and place the compiled files in `bin/puzzlesolver`.
-Navigate to `bin/puzzlesolver` in the command line and then run the program using `java puzzlesolver/Puzzle WIDTH HEIGHT "DIMENSION"`.
+3. Run the program using `java puzzlesolver/Puzzle WIDTH HEIGHT "SCRAMBLE"`.
+	- `WIDTH` indicates the width of the puzzle
+	- `HEIGHT` indicates the height of the puzzle.
+	- `SCRAMBLE` indicates the tiles of the puzzle.
+0 denotes a space.
+See the example below.

 ##Example
 To generate a solution to the following puzzle: